alicemason/AMPC18/_pages/Contact.md

 ---
  layout: archive
- permalink: /_pages/podcast/
+ permalink: /_pages/Contact/
- title: "The State of Our Knowledge"
+ title: "Contact"
  header:
-   overlay_image: "/assets/images/BigBen.jpg"
+   overlay_image: "/assets/images/water.jpg"
 ---

 If you have an questions or would like to be added to the conference mailing list, please contact Alice Mason (alice.mason@uwa.edu.au)